 - 4.1.
-The governing board is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 4.2.
-The headteacher is responsible for: - Reviewing and amending this policy, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.
+The Local Governing Body is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these.

+4.2.
+The Headteacher is responsible for:

+- Ensuring this policy is reviewed and amended as necessary, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Ensuring systems are in place for bullying to be reported (e.g. using the school's 'Report and Support' function via the school website). - Ensuring incidents of bullying are recorded on CPOMS, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Reporting on bullying to the Local Governing Body via the Headteacher's Report. - Identifying trends through data analysis, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.

 4.3.
-Heads of year are responsible for:
+Heads of Year are responsible for:

-- Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils and parents, when more serious bullying incidents occur. - 4.4.
-Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils who wish to report bullying. - Providing follow-up support after bullying incidents.
+Corresponding and meeting with parents/carers where necessary.

+Providing a point of contact for pupils and parents/carers when more serious bullying incidents occur.

+4.4.
+Teachers are responsible for:

+- Being alert to social dynamics in their class. - · Being available for pupils who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and informing the pupil's Head of Year of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil for support.

-- Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pupil's heads of year of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil for support. - 4.5.
-The school nurse is responsible for: - Offering emotional support to victims of bullying. - Alerting the relevant heads of year regarding any incidents of bullying. - 4.6.
-Parents are responsible for: - Informing their child's head of year or form tutor if they have any concerns that their child is the victim of bullying or involving in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes. - 4.7.
-Pupils are responsible for: - Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying.
+4.5.
+The pastoral team are responsible for:

+- · Offering emotional support to victims of bullying. - · Alerting Heads of Year to any incidents of bullying.

+4.6.
+Parents/carers are responsible for:

+- Informing their child's Form Teacher or Head of Year if they have any concerns that their child is the victim of bullying or involved in bullying in any way. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.

+4.7.
+Pupils are responsible for:

+- Informing a member of staff if they witness bullying or are a victim of bullying. - Utilising the 'Report and Support' online alert system if they do not wish to speak face to face to a staff member. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyberbullying and informing a member of staff should they fall victim to cyberbullying.